shivaninja/sampledff/Shiva-submission/README.md

 9. So, maximum +ve number that can fit in normal char is 127;
 10. That is why I used unsigned char.
 In unsigned char the MSB bit becomes obsolete, So it cannot accommodate -ve numbers
 11. In unsigned char, we can use all 8 bits & maximum number supported in 255;

+## Version Control Strategy

+The project was developed using a three-commit Git workflow:

+1. Initial Repository – Project structure and template files

+2. Project Outline – Function prototypes, documentation, and skeleton code

+3. Feature Development – Full implementation, testing, and refinement

 ## Implementation details
 ```